HP shares jump after strong results, analysts raise targets

 Whitman, who took over the reins at HP over a year ago, plans to cut an estimated 29,000 jobs, or about 10 percent of the workforce, over the next two years.
 She has also reversed a decision to spin off HP's PC division.

-Eight brokers, including Jefferies & Co, RBC Capital Markets, Evercore Partners and BMO Capital Markets and Credit Suisse also increased their price targets on HP's stock by an average of $4.19.
+Jefferies & Co, RBC Capital Markets, Evercore Partners and BMO Capital Markets also increased their price targets on the PC maker's stock.

-Deutsche Bank's Chris Whitmore, raised his forecast on the company's shares based on improved earnings outlook, but has a $12 target -- well below HP's current valuation.

-Whitmore rates HP a "sell" and said he remained negative, citing continued revenue losses and a weak economy.

 (Reporting by Himank Sharma in Bangalore; Editing by Rodney Joyce and Ted Kerr)